Funique2022/.github/articles/intro.md

 The funique project has several strict rule apply on each project\
 Before you start build a project, we recommend you read [this](./Setup.md) first

+## Notice

+Some modules has neutral part of mechanism which could applies to server side or client side, in this scenario we put these part at client side document.

 ## Tool Quick Start

+The tools are editor tool help user setup project and imporve editor user experience.

 [Funique Hub](./Tool/Hub/QuickStart.md)\
 [Funique Designer](./Tool/Designer/QuickStart.md)